 Starring Gina Rodriguez, Brittany Snow and DeWande Wise, Someone Great is the story of the power of female friendship—especially when you're going through a heartbreak.

 It follows a music journalist that has just been dumped by her boyfriend as she gets together with her two best friends for one last wild night out in New York City before she moves to San Francisco.
 As you can imagine, the night turns out to be very eventful.

 The first is Greer Childs, a rich, handsome narcissist.
 Then there's Jamie Overstreet, a stable, overprotective alpha male.
 Finally, there's Mars Blackmon (played by Lee himself), a timid geek with a heart of gold.
 But who should she end up with?
-Despite weighing up each of their pros and cons, she struggles to make a decision.

 In The Perfect Guy, he plays a high school student who creates an app to offer his services as a fake date to make money for college.
 However, it doesn't take long before he develops real feelings for someone, and things get complicated.

 'The Kissing Booth'